Frequently Asked Questions

 Why pursue fusion when wind, solar and other renewable energy sources are available now?

-We believe continued adoption of renewable energy sources is objectively beneficial.
+TAE believes continued adoption of clean energy sources is objectively beneficial.
 However, there is no one-size-fits-all power source to fulfill the entire growing global need.
-We expect a future clean energy portfolio to come from a healthy mix of carbon-free power, including wind, solar, fusion, and more.
+We expect a future energy portfolio to come from a healthy mix of carbon-free power, including wind, solar, fusion, and more.